 C-2.
 Office of Sponsored Programs (OSP). [ren.
 1-12]

-D. Process/Procedure for Identifying, Recording, Accounting for, Reporting and Monitoring Program Income: While the University’s procedure is based upon the federal definition and treatment of program income, all sponsored funding is subject to the following procedures: [ren.
+D. Process/Procedures for Identifying, Recording, Accounting for, Reporting and Monitoring Program Income: While the University’s procedure is based upon the federal definition and treatment of program income, all sponsored [ren.
 1-12]

 D-1.
 Identifying Program Income.
 It is the responsibility of the Principal Investigator (PI) to identify sources of actual or potential program income at the proposal stage.
 For all proposals that include program income, the PI must: [ren.
 1-12]

-- Check “YES” to the program income question on the Review Boards Tab in the Electronic Internal Proposal Routing System (EIPRS) found on the OSP website and briefly indicate how the income will be generated. [rev. 1-12]
+• Check “YES” to the program income question at proposal submission and briefly indicate how the income will be generated. [rev. 1-12, 12-18]

 D-2.
 Recording Program Income. [ren.
 1-12]

-- If “YES” was checked in EIPRS in answer to the program income query, OSP shall set up a separate program income budget ending in "P" at the time the main funding is set up. [rev. 9-09, 1-12]
+• If program income question was checked “YES” at proposal submission OSP shall set up a separate program income fund at the time the main funding is set up. [rev. 9-09, 1-12, 12-18]

-- If program income is not anticipated at the proposal stage of a project and the PI subsequently determines that he or she will begin to earn program income during an active project, it is the responsibility of the PI to identify the program income, notify OSP, request review of the sponsor guidelines, and initiate a request for set up of a program income budget. [rev. 9-09, 1-12]
+• If program income was not anticipated at the proposal stage of a project and the PI subsequently determines that he or she will begin to earn program income during an active project, it is the responsibility of the PI to identify the program income, notify OSP, request review of the sponsor guidelines, and initiate a request for set up of a program income fund. [rev. 9-09, 1-12, ed.
+12-18]

 D-3.
 Accounting for Program Income. [ren.
 1-12]

-- As expenses related to the project are incurred, the unit should, as much as is feasible, charge the expenses against the program income budget before charging expenses against the main grant fund (OMB Circular A- 110 §C22g).
-NOTE: Expenses that are unallowable (see APM 45.06) on the main grant budget are not allowable on the program income budget. [rev. 9-09, 1-12]
+• As expenses related to the project are incurred, the unit should, as much as is feasible, charge the expenses against the program income budget before charging expenses against the grant fund (2 CFR 200.305).
+NOTE: Expenses that are unallowable (see APM 45.06) on the main grant budget are not allowable on the program income budget. [rev. 9-09, 1-12, ed.
+12-18]

-- Requirements for the retention of program income records are identical to those for the retention of records of sponsored program activities (APM 45.12 B-5).
-Source documentation must be retained by the unit for a period of three (3) years following final payment by the award sponsor, unless award indicates a longer retention period or there is an audit/litigation still in progress. [ed.
+• Requirements for the retention of program income records are identical to those for the retention of records of sponsored program activities (APM 45.12): Source documentation must be retained by the unit for a period of three (3) years following final payment by the award sponsor, unless award indicates a longer retention period or there is an audit/litigation still in progress. [ed.
 1-12]

 D-4.
 Monitoring and Reporting Program Income.
 (Reporting requirements are determined by sponsor terms or agency specific regulations.) [ren.
 1-12]

-- OSP, with assistance from the unit, will ensure that all program income is identified and recorded properly in the correct budget. [rev. 9-09, ed.
-1-12]
+• OSP, with assistance from the unit, will ensure that all program income is identified and recorded properly in the correct fund. [rev. 9-09, ed.
+1-12, 12-18]

-- The OSP Financial Unit is responsible for reporting program income to the sponsor on any financial reports. [rev. 9-09]
+• The OSP Financial Unit is responsible for reporting program income as required to the sponsor on any financial reports. [rev. 9-09, 12-18]

 E. Contact Information.
-For questions or additional information about program income please contact the Office of Sponsored Programs at 208-885-6651 or OSP Email. [add.
+For questions or additional information about program income please contact the Office of Sponsored Programs at 208-885-6651 or email@example.com. [add.
 1-12]